panutat/react-redux-sample-1/README.md

 # react-redux-samples
-Sample React+Redux single page, single file applications.
+React+Redux single page, single file application code sample.
 These were included in a larger web app and transpiled client-side using Babel for the browser.

 Built with:
 - React